18F/identity-gitlab/README.md

 #### git-ssh
-To allow people to clone repos from gitlab, make sure that they are added as a teleport user with `--logins=gitssh`, and have gotten their auth set up and can do a `tsh login --proxy teleport-<clustername>.<domain>:443 --user <yourusername>`.
+To allow people to clone repos from gitlab, make sure that they are added as a teleport user and can do a `tsh login --proxy teleport-<clustername>.<domain>:443 --user <yourusername>`.
 Then, have them edit `~/.ssh/ssh_config` and add this to the end:
 ```
-Host gitlab
+Host gitlab.gitlab.identitysandbox.gov
-  ProxyCommand tsh ssh -l gitssh -L 2222:gitlab-gitlab-shell.gitlab:22 --local teleport=gitssh nc localhost 2222
+  ProxyCommand ~/src/identity-gitlab/git-proxycommand.sh
 ```
+You may have to change the path to the `git-proxycommand.sh` script.

-They then should be able to do `git clone git@gitlab:root/repo.git` to clone a repo on the gitlab server.
+They then should be able to do `git clone git@gitlab.gitlab.identitysandbox.gov:root/repo.git` to clone a repo on the gitlab server.

 #### Editing users/roles